marklogic/mlxprs/CONTRIBUTING.md

 #### Testing from the command line

-* npm test - runs the client tests (not including the integration tests)
+Run these two npm scripts to execute the tests from the command line.
+Note that VSCode must not be running while you run the tests from the command line in the root directory of the project.

+- npm run npmInstallClientAndServer
+- npm run testAll

+To ensure a clean build, you may also run this npm script to clean the project first.

-* npm run testServer - runs the server tests
+- npm run completeClean
-* There's nothing in place yet for running the integration tests from the command line

 ### Submitting a Pull Request